thumper/thumper.github.io/_posts/2019-08-25-medical-advocate.md

 helped?
 Where do you start?

-Below is the distilled advice from friends on what to ask from the social worker assigned to my grandmother's case:
+Below is the distilled advice from friends on what to ask the social worker assigned to my grandmother's case:

 * "I want to form a partnership with you (the social worker) to ensure a high standard of care for my grandmother.
 There is a lot I don't about healthcare, and I am counting on you to be my and her advocate on the ground there in CT, since our family lives so far away from her.
 To start, I have some questions..."